Context-Aware Membership Inference Attacks against Pre-trained Large Language Models: Abstract

 \section{Abstract}

-Prior Membership Inference Attacks (MIAs) on pre-trained Large Language Models (LLMs), adapted from classification model attacks, fail due to ignoring the generative process of LLMs across token sequences.
-In this paper, we present a novel attack that adapts MIA statistical tests to the perplexity dynamics of subsequences within a data point.
-Our method significantly outperforms prior loss-based approaches, revealing context-dependent memorization patterns in pre-trained LLMs.
+Membership Inference Attacks (MIAs) on pre-trained Large Language Models (LLMs) aim at determining if a data point was part of the model's training set.
+Prior MIAs that are built for classification models fail at LLMs, due to ignoring the generative nature of LLMs across token sequences.
+In this paper, we present a novel attack on pre-trained LLMs that adapts MIA statistical tests to the perplexity dynamics of subsequences within a data point.
+Our method significantly outperforms prior approaches, revealing context-dependent memorization patterns in pre-trained LLMs.